BKrowchuk/Horizon/API_CURL_REQUESTS.md

 - All audio files should be in supported formats: mp3, wav, m4a, flac, ogg, aac
 - The `meeting_id` is a UUID that links all operations for the same audio file
 - Each step depends on the previous step being completed successfully
+- The pipeline endpoint processes files through all steps automatically
+- Use synchronous processing for small files and immediate results
+- Use asynchronous processing for large files and background processing